500+ Best Indian/Hindu Names for Cultural Characters

 Sukhdeep

-Lamp of peace, representing inner tranquility and spiritual illumination.
+Means lamp of peace, suggesting inner tranquility and spiritual light.

 Navdeep